zelalembelay95-lab/cbe-leave-utilization/README.md

 workflow with one system that:

 - Team leaders **submit weekly leave** for employees under them (same fields as your Google Form).
-Reporting weeks run **Friday → Thursday**, matching HRBP's official template, which is sent every Friday.
+Reporting weeks run **Monday → Saturday**.
-- If the same employee has more than one leave period in the same reporting week, the weekly report **merges them into one block** (ID/Name/Sector/Department/Position shown once, days summed into one Total) — both on-screen and in the exported Excel file.
+- If the same employee has more than one leave period in the same reporting week or month, the report **merges them into one block** (ID/Name/Position shown once, days summed into one Total).
+Sector/Division and Department/Unit merge into a single cell across the **whole report** whenever everyone shares the same value (as they do here — every employee is "Facility Management" / "Comprehensive Management") — both on-screen and in the exported Excel file.
+- The **monthly report has the exact same layout as the weekly report** — same columns, same merging, same signature line and notes — just scoped to a whole month instead of one week, with the title and date line updated to match.
 - **Admins can import leave from an Excel file** for anything not submitted through the team-leader form — it's matched against the roster and added straight into the system, showing up in reports and balances immediately.
-- If the same employee has more than one leave period in the same reporting week, the weekly report **merges them into one block** (ID/Name/Sector/Department/Position shown once, days summed into one Total) — both on-screen and in the exported Excel file.
 - **Duplicate leave entries are blocked automatically** — same employee, same dates, same day count won't be recorded twice, whether submitted by a team leader, imported from Excel, or already sitting in the database (Admin → Import Leave has a one-click cleanup for anything duplicated before this check existed).